yonchoy/chuck_norris_jokes/README.md

 A simple Flutter project using [Chuck Norris API](https://api.chucknorris.io/).
 The goal of the project is to showcase how to consume API from the web.

+## Showcases
+In this application you can see examples of :
+- how to navigate between screens;
+- how to pass data between two screens;
+- how to display images from the internet
+- how to fetch data from the internet

 ## Screens
 1. Flash ![Flash](images/Flash_page.png)
  (It is basic Flash activity to start the application)